 Early intervention for adults

 For adults, to be eligible for the NDIS early intervention, they need to provide medical or allied health evidence showing they have a permanent (or likely permanent) impairment.
-The Functional Capacity Assessment (FCA), which evaluates how they manage daily activities like moving, communicating, learning, or self-care.
+The Functional Capacity Assessment (FCA), evaluates how they manage daily activities like moving, communicating, learning, or self-care.

 What are the goals of NDIS early intervention?